ravachol/kew/README.md

 ## Configuration

 kew will create a config file, kewrc, in your default config directory for instance ~/.config/.
 There you can change key bindings, number of bars in the visualizer and whether to use the album cover for color, or your regular color scheme (default).
+You can also change the default color of the app here.
 To edit this file please make sure you quit kew first.

 ## License